neuralmagic/sparseml/README.md

 Required Parameters:
  - `params`: The parameters in the model to prune.
-   Can be set to a string containing `__ALL__` to prune all parameters, a list to specify the targeted parameters, or regex patterns prefixed by 're:' of parameter name patterns to match.
+   This can be set to a string containing `__ALL__` to prune all parameters, a list to specify the targeted parameters, or regex patterns prefixed by 're:' of parameter name patterns to match.
-   Ex: `['blocks.1.conv']` for PyTorch and `['mnist_net/blocks/conv0/conv']` for TensorFlow.
+   For example: `['blocks.1.conv']` for PyTorch and `['mnist_net/blocks/conv0/conv']` for TensorFlow.
-        or using regex to match all conv params: `['re:.*conv']` for PyTorch and `['re:.*/conv']` for TensorFlow.
+   Regex can also be used to match all conv params: `['re:.*conv']` for PyTorch and `['re:.*/conv']` for TensorFlow.
  - `init_sparsity`: The decimal value for the initial sparsity to start pruning with.
    At `start_epoch` will set the sparsity for the param/variable to this value.
-Generally kept at 0.05 (5%)
+   Generally, this is kept at kept at 0.05 (5%).
  - `final_sparsity`: The decimal value for the final sparsity to end pruning with.
    By the start of `end_epoch` will set the sparsity for the param/variable to this value.
-   Generally kept in a range from 0.6 to 0.95 depending on the model and layer.
+   Generally, this is kept in a range from 0.6 to 0.95 depending on the model and layer.
    Anything less than 0.4 is not useful for performance.
  - `start_epoch`: The epoch to start the pruning at (0 indexed).
-   Supports floating-point values to enable starting pruning between epochs.
+   This supports floating-point values to enable starting pruning between epochs.
- - `end_epoch`: The epoch to stop pruning before.
+ - `end_epoch`: The epoch before which to stop pruning.
-   Supports floating-point values to enable stopping pruning between epochs.
+   This supports floating-point values to enable stopping pruning between epochs.
  - `update_frequency`: The number of epochs/fractions of an epoch between each pruning step.
    It supports floating-point values to enable updating inside of epochs.
-   Generally set to update once per epoch (`1.0`).
+   Generally, this is set to update once per epoch (`1.0`).
    However, if the loss for the model recovers quickly, it should be set to a lesser value.
-   Ex: Set it to `0.5` for once every half epoch (twice per epoch).
+   For example: set it to `0.5` for once every half epoch (twice per epoch).

 Example:
 ```yaml